emanchado/narrows/README.md

 TODO
 ====

-* Improve the chapter feedback page
 * Make some way to preview chapters for different characters
 * Really wait until everything is loaded before showing the "Start" button

 Later
 -----

-* Redesign chapter editing page
+* Redesign chapter editing page (show previous chapter's text & actions)
 * Allow narrators to change password, and create more narrators
 * Maybe add an "admin" role so that not all narrators can create users?
 * Show background information or whatever to players (add fields for